silhavyj/KIV-DS-Distributed-Cache/README.md

     * If the matching record is found on the way up the tree structure, all nodes involved in the process get to update their local storage on the way down.
 * `PUT <ip> <key> <value>` - Stores the given key-value pair.
     * The node also sends the update toward the root node, so the nodes can update their local storage as well.
+    * The caller does not get blocked.
 * `DELETE <ip> <key>` - Deletes the value that is stored with the given key.
     * Just like the `PUT` method, it propagates the update up the tree structure.

-Each node knows the IP address of the root node (it is passed into the container as an environment variable).
+Each node knows the IP address of the root node as it is passed into the container as an environment variable.
 Once a node starts up, it connects to the root node to retrieve the IP address of its parent node.
-After, that it registers with the Zookeeper, where the entire structure is visualized.
+Finally, it registers with the Zookeeper, where the entire structure is visualized.

 ## Settings

-The user can change the depth of the tree structure by changing the variable located in the Vagrantfile on line 14.
+The user can adjust the depth of the tree structure by changing the `TREE_DEPTH_LEVEL` variable located in the Vagrantfile on line 14.

 ```
 TREE_DEPTH_LEVEL = 3
 ```

-Also, the user can change the index of the root node by changing line 28 in the same file.
+Similarly, the user can change the index of the root node by changing line 28 in the same file.

 ```
 ROOT_NODE_IDX = 0